davifernandodias/-marcelo_ativit/README.md

 SELECT * FROM contatos WHERE favorito = 1;

-UPDATE contatos SET telefone = '111111111' WHERE id = 1;
+UPDATE contatos SET telefone = '1111111111' WHERE id IN (1, 2, 3, 4, 5, 6, 7, 8, 9, 10);

-DELETE FROM contatos WHERE nome = 'Davi40';
+DELETE FROM contatos WHERE id BETWEEN 1 AND 5;

-ALTER TABLE contatos ADD COLUMN favorito BOOLEAN;
+ALTER TABLE contatos ADD COLUMN favorito BOOLEAN DEFAULT 0;
+UPDATE contatos SET favorito = 1 WHERE id IN (1, 2, 3);